Skip to Content

 Winter in Saint Petersburg

-As it’s very up north, this water canals freeze out every winter and snowfalls over the streets, parks, and buildings.
-This gives St Petersburg a dreamy look like it was just taken out of a fairy tale.
+As it’s very up north, these water canals freeze out every winter, and snow falls over the streets, parks, and buildings.
+This gives St Petersburg a dreamy look, like it was just taken out of a fairy tale.

 Although the days are cold and short, traveling to Saint Petersburg in winter is a must-do during your life.